KamitaniLab/BHscore/README.md

 ### 1. Preparation

 #### fMRI data

 We used fMRI data from [a previous study from our lab](https://github.com/KamitaniLab/DeepImageReconstruction).
 To download fMRI data, run `data/download.sh`.
 About xxGB storage is needed.
 You can also download fMRI data manually from [figshare](https://figshare.com/articles/Deep_Image_Reconstruction/7033577) (In that case, place the downloaded files to `data/fmri_data`).

 #### Visual images

 Images from the ILSVRC2012 dataset were used in our study.
-For copyright reasons, we cannot distribute the images.
-If you need to use the same images used in our study, please refer to Visual images section in <https://github.com/KamitaniLab/GenericObjectDecoding>.
+For copyright reasons, we do not distribute the images.
+You can request us the images via <https://forms.gle/ujvA34948Xg49jdn9>.

 ### 2. DNN feature extraction